 Association ou organisation à but non lucratif

 Mission & History: BELL is a national nonprofit organization that exists to transform the academic achievements, self-confidence, and life trajectories of children living in under-resourced, urban communities.
 BELL was founded in 1992 as a grassroots organization by Harvard Law School students and has since evolved into a high performing nonprofit offering rigorous afterschool and summer learning solutions to the nation's most troubled schools.
-A national leader in expanded learning time opportunities, BELL reaches 15,000 children in elementary and middle schools in Massachusetts, New York, New Jersey, Maryland, North Carolina, South Carolina, California and Michigan.
+A national leader in expanded learning time opportunities, BELL reaches 15,000 children in elementary and middle schools in Massachusetts, New York, New Jersey, Maryland, North Carolina, and California.
 BELL has been recognized by the White House and by Fast Company Magazine, among others, for our innovative impact on local communities.

 Community Served: BELL provides its educational programs to children who are performing below grade-level and who live in under resourced communities.
 When entering BELL programs, children are 1.2 years below grade level.
 During the summer, they tend to fall further behind, losing two months' grade-equivalent skills.
 Such academic under-performance early in a child's schooling dramatically increases their risk of failing and later dropping out of school.
 Some states even use third grade academic performance data to predict the number of prison beds they will need in the following decade.
 By providing educational opportunities after school and during the summer, BELL transforms children into scholars who are proficient in reading, writing and math, and puts them onto a path to college.